 The Federal Motor Carrier Safety Administration (FMCSA) reports that 227 buses were involved in fatal crashes in the U.S. in 2016.
 Although bus accidents occur less frequently than car accidents, they have the potential to cause serious injuries to individuals involved in a crash.

-Whether you were hit by a bus or injured as a passenger on a bus, our experienced Houston bus accident can lawyer help.
+Whether you were hit by a bus or injured as a passenger on a bus, our experienced Houston bus accident lawyer can help.
 At the Law Offices of Willie D. Powells III and Associates, PLLC, you are not just another number.
 We will treat you as an individual and give your case the care and attention it deserves.

 Common Causes of Bus Accidents